keqianli/concept_based_relevance/compute_relevance/README.md

 ```
 MIN_NEIGHBOR_SIMILARITY=.6
 ```
-minimum threshold for concept pairs to be considered neighbors in the concept graph
+the minimum threshold for concept pairs to be considered neighbors in the concept graph

 ```
 MIN_CATEGORY_NEIGHBOR=3